TardisPackrat/HashiCorp-Test/content.md

 ## Content

-### What is the difference between push, pull, and fetch?
+### What are the differences between the push, fetch, and pull git commands?

 - `git push` - sent changes from a local branch to a remote repo
 - `git fetch` - get changes from a remote repo into your tracking branch